Simon Cumbers: Death

-Journalist Frank Gardner and cameraman Simon Cumbers were assigned to report on the aftermath of the May 2004 Yanbu attack and Khobar massacre terrorist attacks in Saudi Arabia, both of which had British casualties.
-The British Foreign Office had restricted nonessential travel there.
+Journalist Frank Gardner and Cumbers were assigned to report on the aftermath of the May 2004 Yanbu attack and Khobar massacre terrorist attacks in Saudi Arabia, both of which had British casualties.
+The British Foreign Office had advised against nonessential travel there.
 On Sunday morning, the team arrived in the As-Suwaidi neighbourhood of Riyadh, an ultraconservative area where Al-Qaeda was known to have a presence.

 The team was in place reporting between 10 and 30 minutes and a man, later identified as Adel al-Dhubaiti, greeted the journalists and then opened fire on them.
 This was followed by shooting from five others who were waiting inside a van.
 Cumbers was killed at the scene, while Gardner attempted escape but was seriously injured.
 Cumbers' killer was later sentenced to death.

 Cumbers' death was considered a murder in the UK.
-In Saudi Arabia, Adel al-Dhubaiti was arrested in 2004; tried, found guilty, and sentenced to death in November 2014, and executed 2 January 2016.
+In Saudi Arabia, Adel al-Dhubaiti was arrested in 2004.
+He was tried, found guilty, and sentenced to death in November 2014, and executed on 2 January 2016.
 Cumbers' parents spoke out against his execution.

-Frank Gardner wrote a book, Blood and Sand, published in 2010, about his reporting in Saudi Arabia and the attack on him and Cumbers.
+Gardner wrote a book, Blood and Sand, published in 2010, about his reporting in Saudi Arabia and the attack on him and Cumbers.